 For booking, WhatsApp/Call 8800763430.
 Now, let’s continue with the topic at hand…

 Looking for offbeat places to visit near Manali?
 Visit village Kasheri and village Nayalag.

-Those who are a regular reader of this travel blog may well know that this blog is all about offbeat travel destinations.
+Those who are regular readers of this travel blog may well know that this blog is all about offbeat travel destinations.

 Since I’ve become a full-time travel content creator, in 2016, my focus has been so — of bringing to my readers some of the most offbeat experiences & destinations around the world.

 Following the trend, I leased an old Kathikuni Himachali House, 20km from Manali, with an aim to make it a BnB and offer tourists a kind of experience they only dream of… also, in the meantime, explore some of the offbeat travel destinations around Manali — places that have no mentions on Google.

 During one such attempt, in search of THAT OFFBEAT, I happened to explore and uncover the beautiful villages of Kasheri and Nayalag (also spelt as Ksheri and Nayalag).

 Here’s a quick IGTV video of my house in Manali and the plan of exploring such offbeat destinations near Manali, in the upcoming months…

 The original plan, that day, was to visit a place called Hallan-1 (near Pathlikuhl, about 20km from Manali).
 But as I discussed it with someone local I knew, the plan was brutally disregarded.

 “I have a better destination for you to suggest,” the person added, before pointing at a distance the detour that connected the Kullu-Manali highway to village Nayalag.
 “A little ahead of it, on Shegli-Ksheri Road, is the village of Kasheri,” the person added.
 “Winter isn’t really the best time to visit Hallan-1.”